 If you decide to take the plunge into homeownership, remember to shop around for the best mortgage lender and get the lowest mortgage interest rate possible.
 A bit of research could save you hundreds of thousands of dollars in the long run.
-From our research on the best mortgage interest rates in Canada, consider an online lender like motusbank or a credit union like Meridian.
-Looking at the rates, Meridian has some great fixed and variable rate mortgages, with their 5-year, closed fixed-rate mortgage at 2.59% and their 5-year, closed variable rate mortgage at 2.90%.
-Likewise, motusbank has some very competitive rates, and you can do the entire application online in under 10 minutes.
+From our research on the best mortgage interest rates in Canada, consider one of the best online mortgage lenders in Canada.
+They offer some very competitive rates, and you can do the entire application online in mere minutes.

 If you choose to remain a renter, use the situation to your advantage and set up an automatic saving plan to an investing account with a robo advisor or online brokerage.
 You may not be building equity with mortgage payments, but you can still build a “wealth empire” with your disposable income.
 According to the 50/20/30 budgeting rule, aim to put away 20% of your after-tax earnings towards savings and investments.